New & Used Chevrolet Traverse: In Depth

 GET A FREE PRICE QUOTE

 The Chevrolet Traverse is aimed to effectively replace the minivan—it’s a full-size crossover with seating for up to eight.
-Similar to its sister models, the Buick Enclave and GMC Sierra, the Traverse challenges the ranks of the Ford Explorer, Nissan Pathfinder, Honda Pilot, and nearly every other minivan on the market.
+Similar to its sister models, the Buick Enclave and GMC Sierra, the Traverse challenges the ranks of the Ford Explorer, Nissan Pathfinder, Honda Pathfinder, and nearly every other minivan on the market.

 When it went on sale for the 2009 model year, the Traverse replaced two vehicles in the Chevy lineup, the Uplander minivan and the TrailBlazer SUV.
 It's now one of the mainstays of the lineup, along with the five-passenger Chevy Equinox.

 The Traverse is powered by direct-injected 3.6-liter V-6 engine.
 Peak output is rated at 288 horsepower and 270 pound-feet of torque for models equipped with a dual exhaust, or 281 horsepower and 266 pound-feet of torque for models with a single exhaust.
 With 90 percent of peak torque available from approximately 2,500 rpm to more than 6,000 rpm, the engine has flexible power and good acceleration.